se468/bulmascores/README.md

 ## Getting Started
+### Option 1: Theme upload
 5 minutes setup:
-* Download the theme zip file from this repo, rename the zip file to `bulmascores`.
+* Download the theme zip file from this repo.
 * Upload theme to your new blank Wordpress install.
+* Rename the theme folder to `bulmascores`.
 * Activate the Bulmascores at the theme backend.
 * If you want to use Webpack, check below.

+### Option 2: Using (All-in-One WP Migration)[https://wordpress.org/plugins/all-in-one-wp-migration/]
+* Download the All-in-One WP Migration file for Bulmascores project (here)[]
+* Create a fresh install of Wordpress, install the All-in-One WP Migration from plugins.
+* Import the file downloaded.

+> your user name and passwords will be following:
+> Username: test@tester.com
+> Password: test123@

+---

 ## Setup Webpack: